CarlosSanzDGP/pipelinedogs/README.md

 The proyect itself has a few different steps:
 - Choosing an easy/usefull/interesting API
 - Finding a dataset from Kaggle to convine the info.
-In my case, I take the dog breeds in diffeents neighbourhoods in Chicago.
+In my case, I take the dog breeds in diffeents neighbourhoods in NYC.
 - Clean the dataset to use the information we need: neighbourhood and breed.

 ![alt text](INPUT/newyork.png)